isabella232/verify-directory-operator/README.md

   type: NodePort
 ```

 The server replicas will communicate with each other, and the proxy, using `ClusterIP` services.
 These services will be automatically created by the operator.
 Please note that if the LDAP port is enabled this will be used for communication.
-If LDAPS is being used the server and proxy configurations must
+If LDAPS is being used the server and proxy configurations must be configured so that they are able to trust the server certificates in use.

+## Troubleshooting

+In the event that the system fails to deploy an environment, for example due to a misconfiguration of the LDAP server, the environment will be left in the failing state.
+This will allow an administrator to examine the log files to help determine and rectify the cause of the failure.
+If a deployment is in a failing state it won't be possible to modify, in the environment, the failing 'IBMSecurityVerifyDirectory' document.
+The document must first be deleted from the environment.

+To help debug any failures the log of the operator controller can also be examined.
+The operator controller will be named something like, `verify-directory-operator-controller-manager-5856c8664c-wnnpm`, and will be in the namespace into which the operator was installed.